KooQix/load-balancer/README.md

 3. Update the ports in the `docker-compose.yml` file if necessary.

+4. Update the `prometheus/prometheus.yml` file to include the API key to access the Prometheus metrics.

-4. Set your server name to the `nginx.conf` file and copy it to the `nginx/conf.d` directory (update the port if necessary to match the one in the `docker-compose` file).
+5. Set your server name to the `nginx.conf` file and copy it to the `nginx/conf.d` directory (update the port if necessary to match the one in the `docker-compose` file).
 Use Certbot to generate the SSL certificates.

 # Run